wesleyau2020/laravel-expenses-tracker/README.md

 -   **`GET /expenses/{expense}/edit`**: Form to edit an existing expense.
 -   **`PUT /expenses/{expense}`**: Update the details of an expense.
 -   **`DELETE /expenses/{expense}`**: Delete an expense.

-## Logging

-The app uses a custom logging service to track important actions like creating new expenses.

 ## Screenshots